Jeffrey Meldrum: Cryptozoology

 Meldrum attracted media attention due to his interest in Bigfoot.
 Meldrum believed that Bigfoot exists, and his research on the topic has been criticized by some as pseudoscientific.
 Meldrum authored Sasquatch: Legend Meets Science in 2006.
 The book was heavily criticized in a detailed review in the Skeptical Inquirer.
 Anthropologist David J. Daegling commented that the author was "unable or unwilling to distinguish good research from bad, science from pseudoscience", and felt that the book failed to provide a thorough scientific analysis.
 Matt Cartmill reviewed the book in the American Journal of Physical Anthropology.

 Meldrum was present at a 2011 conference in Siberia regarding the Siberian Snowman, which included investigating alleged footprints that had been spotted in a Kemerovo cave.
 He acknowledged that the results of the Russian field trip to the cave site were most likely fraudulent.
 He suggested that the supposed evidence found was simply an attempt by local government officials to drum up publicity.

+Meldrum was interviewed by director Marq Evans for the 2026 documentary film, Capturing Bigfoot, for his expertise on the famed Patterson-Gimlin film, which depicts an unknown subject, claimed by the filmmakers to be a Bigfoot, walking through a wooded area.